 Adena Schachner and her team at Harvard University studied an African grey parrot named Alex.
 When presented with music, the parrot began bobbing his head to the beat.
 It had never learned this behavior from anyone else.

-During the study, the team also found that the two parrots in the experiment (Alex and Snowball) did not have an automatic response to music.
+During the study, the team also found that the two parrots in the experiment (Alex and Snowball) did not automatically respond to music.
 Instead, they danced only when they wanted to.
 This indicated that parrots danced to music for the sake of entertainment.

 Best Music to Play for Parrots

 Playing just any song won’t be enough to get a parrot to dance.
-A study done by Dr. Franck Péron with 3 parrots indicated that parrots enjoy:
+A study done by Dr. Franck Péron with three parrots indicated that parrots enjoy:

 - Pop music

 - Classical music

 The classical music seemed to relax the birds and encouraged them to clean themselves.
 Meanwhile, pop, folk, and rock music made them dance and sing along.
 They did this both by squawking and saying human words.